band/bashlibs/WhatIsDifferent.md

 1. We focus on shell function libraries, collections of functions, and how collections are named and gathered into libraries.
-Small functions are often born on the command line, tested as individual `file functions`.
-Rather than editing libraries, tested functions are appended to an appropriate library.
+Small functions are often born on the command line and tested as individual `file functions`.
+Once tested, functions are appended to an appropriate library.

 2. This is the next to last place you will find any mention of a `shell script` since we are working with shell functions and their collections.
 Thus an individual high-level function may be treated like an `app`.
+TODO: clarify the definitions and use of these terms; e.g., "app". cf. [[documentConventions]]

-3. We will frequently use the shell `pretty printer`, the **declare** built-in command with the minus `f` flag, thusly:
+3. The shell `pretty printer` facility, the **declare** built-in command with the minus `f` flag, thusly:

          $ declare -f  some_function

-   formats the shell syntax in a standard and consistent manner, highlighting the decision, looping syntax, consistent function naming.
-It does not display the sharp comment, preferring the null-command format comment.
+   formats the shell syntax in a standard and consistent manner, highlighting the decision, looping syntax, consistent function naming (note: `zsh` and `bash` formatting differs w.r.t. the opening brace "{"). `declare -f`does not display sharp ("#") comments, hence use of the null-command format comment.

 4. A colon **( : )**, a `null-command` may be used as a
-   shell comment.
-Here it is the preferred shell comment.
+   shell function comment.
+In these pages it is the preferred shell comment.
+TODO: add nuance of using "#" for certain kinds of contents.

 5. The null command has useful default properties, whose conditions require respect for its limitations.
 The null command opens the